Start Your Own Union

 The absolute cheapest, simplest, minimum possible organisation

-for people to buy legal insurance together is to give money to
+is for people to buy their own legal insurance and join something

 If the best value quote involves people pooling their money &